okeeffed/developer-notes/manual/SQL/SQL-Tuning.md

 ## Writing SQL queries

-An ideal starting point is to think of “spots” within your queries where issues might sneak in.
+An ideal starting point is to think of "spots" within your queries where issues might sneak in.
 And, in general, there are four clauses and keywords where newbies can expect performance issues to occur:

 1. The `WHERE` clause
-2. Any `INNER JOIN` of `LEFT JOIN` keywords
+2. Any `INNER JOIN` or `LEFT JOIN` keywords
 3. The `HAVING` clause

 ## Only Retrieve The Data You Need

-> The mindset of “the more data, the better” isn’t one that you should necessarily live by when you’re writing SQL queries: not only do you risk obscuring your insights by getting more than what you actually need, but also your performance might suffer from the fact that your query pulls up too much data.
+> The mindset of "the more data, the better" isn’t one that you should necessarily live by when you’re writing SQL queries: not only do you risk obscuring your insights by getting more than what you actually need, but also your performance might suffer from the fact that your query pulls up too much data.

 Watch for the SELECT statement, the DISTINCT clause and the LIKE operator.